Life Changes: What if I Work After Retirement?

 Also, earnings for working as a juror, an inspector of elections, a poll or ballot clerk, a notary public, or a commissioner of deeds are not limited.

 If your post-retirement employer is a public employer in New York State, there are restrictions on receiving your pension while you work.
-These restrictions, along with your options and responsibilities, are explained in the next few pages.
+These restrictions, along with your options and responsibilities, are explained below.